 Live and learn in a themed community.

-housing.wisc.edu/residence-halls/learning-communities — University Housing offers 11 residential learning communities that bring together faculty, staff, and students around a shared focus like international cultures & languages; biology; gender & sexuality; or sustainability.
-The Bradley and Chadbourne RLCs are good options for students with a mix of interests.
+University Housing offers 11 residential learning communities that bring together faculty, staff, and students around a shared focus like international cultures & languages; biology; gender & sexuality; or sustainability.
+The Bradley and Chadbourne learning communities are good options for students with a mix of interests.

-- If you are in an RLC, and you want this to be your only first-semester learning community as a CAE Scholar, you must enroll in one of the RLC classes.
+- If you are in an Residential Learning Community, and you want this to be your only first-semester high-impact practice as a CAE Scholar, you must enroll in one of the affiliated classes.

 Honors in the Liberal Arts